individkid/sculpt/README.md

 Read->Data->System for changing sound
 Read->Data->Script for setting up scripts
 Window->Data->Write for recording transformations
-Window->Data->Polytope for manipulating or randomizing planes
+Window->Action->Polytope for manipulating planes
+Wondow->Action->Polytope for tweaking planes
-Window->Data->Polytope for changing which regions are in the polytope
+Window->Action->Polytope for sculpting polytope
 Window->Invoke->Script for starting macro from click
 Polytope->Data->Write for appending manipulated or randomized planes
 Polytope->Data->Write for changing whether region is in polytope